 - All people have the right to express their gender identity.

-- Encourage a sense of pride.
-All children deserved to be loved and wanted.
+Encourage a sense of pride.
+All children deserve to be loved and wanted.
 Let them know you are interested in them as people.
 You want to know what they think and how they feel.

 How To Talk So Kids Will Listen & Listen So Kids Will Talk, by Adele Faber and Elaine Mazlish.
-Available on most bookstores, this book walk parents through a wide range of typical talks with kids, while at the same time encourage them to listen fully to what their children are saying.
+Available in most bookstores, this book walks parents through a wide range of typical talks with kids, while at the same time encouraging them to listen fully to what their children are saying.
 Contact: Avon Books, 1350 Avenue of the Americas, New York, NY 10019.
 Tel: 800-669-1056.
-Web: http://www.plannedparenthood.orgwww.ppfa.org/

 Human Sexuality: What Children Should Know and When They Should Know It.
 This pamphlet takes the mystery out of "What to say?"
-It aides parents to ensure that children receive sexuality education information this is complete and age-appropriate.
-Our helpful guide looks at the information needs of children including toddlers, grade schoolchildren, younger adolescents, and older teens - and explains what children at each stage need to know about human sexuality and their own sexual development.
+It aides parents to ensure that children receive sexuality education information that is complete and age-appropriate.
+Our helpful guide looks at the information needs of children including toddlers, grade school children, younger adolescents, and older teens – and explains what children at each stage need to know about human sexuality and their own sexual development.
 Contact: Planned Parenthood Federation of America Inc., 810 Seventh Avenue, New York NY 10019 Tel: 800-669-1056.
-Web: http://www.plannedparenthood.orgwww.ppfa.org/
+Web: www.plannedparenthood.org

 Talking About Sex: A Guide for Families.
-This video and companion kit for families with children ages 10 to 14 contains factual information and discussion guides about such topics as anatomy, puberty, contraception, teen pregnancy, STI's, and HIV/AIDS.
-Cost: 29.95 (plus shipping and handling).
+This video and companion kit for families with children ages 10 to 14 contains factual information and discussion guides about topics such as anatomy, puberty, contraception, teen pregnancy, STIs, and HIV/AIDS.
+Cost: $29.95 (plus shipping and handling).
 Contact: Planned Parenthood Federation of America Inc., 810 Seventh Avenue, New York NY 10019 Tel: 800-669-1056.
-Web: http://www.plannedparenthood.orgwww.ppfa.org/
+Web: www.plannedparenthood.org

 First Comes Love: All About The Birds And The Bees – And Alligators, Possums, And People Too, by Jennifer Parmelee.
 Available at most bookstores, "First Comes Love is a charming book for young children about love, sexuality and relationships, and a wonderful introduction for parents to begin talking with their children about sexuality.
 The delightful rhymes and illustrations normalize the subject and create a comfortable context for parents and young children to begin this all-important conversation."
 Michael McGee, Vice Present of Education, Planned Parenthood Federation of America.
 Contact Workman Publishing, 708 Broadway, New York, NY10003.
 Tel: 800-722-7202 ext.7593